plan4hub/yoda/docs/MANUAL.md

 The exporter can export issues multiple repositories within the same organization or - if repo field is left blank - then all organization repos will be scoped for export.

 In the end, the columns of the resulting CSV file is defined in the "Fields" input box as a comma-separated list.
-The default list of fields are: Owner,Repo,Number,Issue Type,Severity,State,Submitter,Assignee,Milestone,Created at,Closed at,Duration,Title,Estimate,Remaining.
+The default list of fields are: Owner,Repo,Number,Issue Type,Severity,State,Submitter,Assignee,Milestone,MilestoneDate,Created at,Closed at,Duration,DurationMilestone,Title,Estimate,Remaining.

 Further fields that may be added are: Body,Report Date, URL, Assignees.